 Question: What is the sachet economy?

-Answer: The sachet economy is a catch-all term for the trade in micro quantities for what economists call fast-moving consumer goods.
+Answer: The sachet economy is a catch-all term for the trade in micro quantities of fast-moving consumer goods.

 Sachets are little packages of shampoo, soap, toothpaste, deodorant, crackers, snacks, coffee, tea, seasoning, and pain reliever, among others.
 If you have ever seen someone selling loose cigarettes, you've encountered the sachet economy.